lolmop103/Deep-Learning-Project-IHA/README.md

 ### Database

-For the database their wasn't enough time to create one.
-So we made a json-file that consists of health information about how much you can consume of sugar and caffeine for an adult or a child.
+For the database there wasn't enough time to create one.
+So we made a json-file that consists of health information about how much sugar and caffeine an adult or a child can consume.
-Then their is also a way to access the can with a specific ID, like "coca-cola".
+Then there is also a way to access the can with a specific ID, like "coca-cola".
 This ID has the ingredients of that specific can and how much of it you can drink, until you hit the limit of sugar and caffeine.

-The information about health was found on [gezondleven.be](https://www.gezondleven.be/themas/voeding/voedingsdriehoek) and the ingredients were found on the cans itself.
+The information about health was found on [gezondleven.be](https://www.gezondleven.be/themas/voeding/voedingsdriehoek) and the ingredients were found on the cans themselves.